RohitSth/Nest/README.md

 }
 ```

-## How to make groups so that I cacn use the same but slightly changed validation for create and update
+## How to make groups so that we can use the same but slightly changed validation for create and update

 ```typescript
 @Post()